Ragab2010/LinuxSystemProgrammingWithCAndCPP/README.md

 **Reference Course:** The reference course for the system programming directory and code is [System Programming Playlist](https://www.youtube.com/playlist?list=PL7B2bn3G_wfC-mRpG7cxJMnGWdPAQTViW).

+## Introduction

+System programming involves writing software that directly interacts with the operating system kernel, hardware, and low-level system components.
+This repository aims to provide developers with practical examples and insights into system programming on the Linux platform, helping them build better software solutions.

+## Installation

+To run the code examples in this repository, ensure you have a suitable development environment set up with a compatible C/C++ compiler.
+Some examples may also require specific libraries or system configurations.
+Refer to individual directories for any additional instructions or dependencies.

+## Usage

+Navigate to the desired directory containing the code example you wish to explore.
+Follow the provided instructions to compile and run the code.
+Each directory typically contains multiple source files along with demonstration GIFs showcasing the execution of the code.

+## Contributing

+Contributions to this repository are welcome!
+If you have suggestions for new examples, improvements to existing code, or bug fixes, please follow these guidelines:

+1. Fork the repository and create your branch from the `main` branch.
+2. Ensure your code adheres to the established coding conventions and standards.
+3. Test your changes thoroughly to ensure they function as expected.
+4. Open a pull request detailing the changes you've made and any relevant information.

 ## Table of Contents

 1. [08_(atexit)_(on_exit)](#08-atexit-on_exit)